Earth, Wind & Fire: The Essential Earth, Wind & Fire

 Within July 2002 a compilation album titled The Essential Earth, Wind & Fire was issued by Columbia.
+Howard Dukes of SoulTracks called the album "a collection that will definitely get the party started".
+Barry Walters of Blender, opined "the 34 tracks on The Essential encompass these funky spiritualists' many sides, from preachy ("All About Love") to sensual ("Can't Hide Love") to ecstatic ("Boogie Wonderland")."
 The album was certified US Gold.
-A sampler that featured remixes of "Can't Hide Love" and "Let's Groove" came off the LP.
+A remix sampler of both "Can't Hide Love" and "Let's Groove" was released as a single from the LP.
 The remix sampler got to No. 4 on the UK Dance Singles Chart.
-A live album of the band's 1980 performance in Rio de Janeiro, Brazil, titled Live In Rio, was released in November 2002.
+A live album of the band's 1980 performance in Rio de Janeiro, Brazil, titled Live In Rio, was later released in November 2002.